PermutaTriangle/comb_spec_searcher/README.md

 ## Roadmap

 ### Step 1: Mimick the regular insertion encoding
-Recall how regular cell insertion finds the structure of the class Av(123, 132):
+Recall how the regular insertion encoding finds the structure of the class Av(123, 132):

 ![alt text](https://github.com/PermutaTriangle/ATRAP/blob/master/figures_for_README/rie_123_132.jpg "Regular insertion encoding of Av(123, 132)")

 The most basic implementation of ATRAP mimicks the regular insertion encoding.
-Notation for the next figure: X is a permutation class, epsilong (e here) is the empty permutation, X with a dot in the middle (X-e here) is a class with the empty permutation removed, and o is the point.
+Notation for the next figure: X is a permutation class, epsilon (e here) is the empty permutation, X with a dot in the middle (X-e here) is a class with the empty permutation removed, and o is the point.
 We start with X at the root and use the following proof strategy to branch: